moltaire/rl-context-task/readme.md

 ## Todo

-- [ ] Double check temporal arrangement options.
-I think there should also be randomization if this is "blocked".
 - [ ] Test random icon mapping with full logfile
+- [ ] Double triple check data, responses, etc.
 - [ ] Include serial port triggers
+- [x] ~~Double check temporal arrangement options.
+I think there should also be randomization if this is "blocked".~~
 - [x] ~~fix bug with random seed. currently, changing it in the GUI doesnt do anything~~
 - [x] ~~Fix ImageSlide instructions~~
 - [x] ~~End screen message can be SlideShow, too~~